Why the Fed’s only Democrat could unseat the current chair

 Brainard cautioned against the Fed hiking interest rates years before the framework was unveiled, when Fed leaders debated when to cool the economy down and prevent inflation from rising, even if that meant slowing the labor market.
 The Fed’s gradual rate increases starting in 2015 have since been criticized as undercutting full employment after the Great Recession.
 In a speech last year, shortly after the rollout of the new policy framework, Brainard suggested the Fed’s old ways risked “an unwarranted loss of opportunity for many Americans.”

-“The case for her is actually a very straight forward case,” said Skanda Amarnath of Employ America, a left-leaning think tank that advocates for the Fed to let the economy run hot, and which has not endorsed a Fed candidate.
+“The case for her is actually a very straightforward case,” said Skanda Amarnath of Employ America, a left-leaning think tank that advocates for the Fed to let the economy run hot, and which has not endorsed a Fed candidate.
 “Since she joined the Fed, she’s had a pretty generous view of what was possible in the labor market.
 And she’s had a view that’s also, for the most part, been validated.”

 The pandemic has tested that framework in ways policymakers couldn’t have expected.
-Brainard has said she expects inflation to cool down as covid-disruptions ease up.
+Brainard has said she expects inflation to cool down as coronavirus disruptions ease up.
 Meanwhile, she has said she is keeping a close eye on housing costs, whether wage gains are feeding into higher inflation dynamics, and whether longer-term inflation expectations move up to unsustainable levels.

-“With Delta disrupting the rotation from goods to services and prolonging supply bottlenecks, it is uncertain just how fast and how much inflation will decelerate over the remainder of the year and into next year,” Brainard said in a September speech.
+“With delta disrupting the rotation from goods to services and prolonging supply bottlenecks, it is uncertain just how fast and how much inflation will decelerate over the remainder of the year and into next year,” Brainard said in a September speech.

 Still, Fed leaders say they won’t raise rates until the labor market has fully healed.
 Brainard has spoken about the need for patience so that the recovery can be broad-based and inclusive.